 7054 Contenido incorrecto en casilla 21 - Tipo de gravamen Ley IRNR(%) Registro Nº 1

 Official source for tax rates.
 See table in paragraph 2.1.

 The tax rate for EU citizens with fiscal domicile in a country outside of the European Union will be 24%.
-The criterion is fiscal domicile NOT citizenship and the 24% will probably apply to citizens with their fiscal domicile in the UK from 2019 onwards.
+The criterion is fiscal domicile NOT citizenship and the 24% may apply to citizens with their fiscal domicile in the UK from 2020 onwards.
 (Returns submitted in 2021) As the UK was still a member of the European Union on 31st December 2019 the tax rate for 2019 (returns submitted in 2020) remains at 19%.
 Rates for following years will be shown once they are confirmed.

 If you have not yet been issued with a valor catastral use half of the escritura value (or any revised value imposed by AEAT) instead and put 1,1% of that figure in Box 4.